GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### No CLIs {#no-cli}

 Do not include CLIs for running your sample.
 We expect developers to copy and paste code directly from cloud.google.com into their own environment.

-Adding CLIs has historically been expensive to maintain in the past, and detracts from the purpose of the snippet itself.
+Previous practice shows CLIs are expensive to maintain and detracts from the purpose of the snippet.

 ## Code {#code}

 ### Useful comments {#comments}

-Comments should be used as needed, and should follow the following guidelines:
+Comments should be used as needed with the following guidelines:
 * Comments should add context not otherwise obvious from the code.
 * Comments should be readable and grammatically correct.
 * For values that the user may wish to configure, provide links to